create-discord-bot/create-discord-bot.github.io/docs/intro.md

 npm start
 ```

 And you should now see that your bot is online!
-You might also see that it has the command <code>/ping</code>, run it and if it replies your bot is now properly working!
+You might also know that it has the command <code>/ping</code>; run it, and if it replies, your bot is working correctly!